avineshwar/secretgrind/README.md

 		Total bytes tainted: 25
 		==123==

-	Secregtgrind is now able to infer the information we want: "test1.c:18:@0xffefffb4b:stack_var": this means the variable is stored at address 0xffefffb4b, its name is `stack_var` and was declared in the file test1.c at line 18.
+	Secretgrind is now able to retrieve the variable name as "test1.c:18:@0xffefffb4b:stack_var": the variable is stored at address 0xffefffb4b, its name is `stack_var` and it was declared in the file test1.c at line 18.

 	Now recompile test.c with optimization: